ashwinn-si/revise_flow_backend/DATABASE_UTILS.md

 # Database Utility Functions

-This document explains the database utility functions created for the RevisionFlow application.
+This document explains the database utility functions created for the reviseFlow application.

 ## Overview